-Clinical: Monday, Wednesday, and Friday,

-(with possible weekend rotations)(scheduled between) 10:00 p.m.
-Class/Lab: Tuesday and Thursday(scheduled between) ı 3:00 p.m.
+Clinical: Monday, Wednesday, and Friday, (with possible weekend rotations)(scheduled between) - 10:00 p.m.
+Class/Lab: Tuesday and Thursday(scheduled between) 8:00 a.m. - 3:00 p.m.

 The clinical schedule will change slightly in Semester V. The first school day in January, the clinical schedule will be as follows: